emmanuelajsivinac/.net/[04]my-first-api/BasicAPI/README.md

 # Basic API with Record Classes
-This API utilizes DTOs (Data Transfer Objects) to handle and respond to requests.
-It allows you to retrieve (GET) a list of animals or people, as well as insert (POST) new elements into these lists.
+This API uses Data Transfer Objects (DTOs) to process and respond to requests.
+It supports retrieving (GET) lists of animals or people, adding (POST) new entries, updating (PUT) existing entries, and deleting (DELETE) elements from these lists.

 ## DTO (Data Transfer Object)
 DTOs are classes designed to transport data between different parts of an application.
 They focus solely on data transfer, excluding any business logic or unnecessary information.